gerhynes/aws-notes/certified-cloud-practitioner/README.md

 ### Log Insights
 **CloudWatch Logs Insights** enable you to interactively search and analyze your CloudWatch log data and has the following advantages:
 - more robust filtering than using the simple filter events in a Log Stream
-- less burdensome than having to export logs to S3 and analyzer them via Athena
+- less burdensome than having to export logs to S3 and analyse them via Athena

 CloudWatch Logs Insights is commonly used via the console to do ad-hoc queries against log groups.